There is finally an answer to 'how long have we been in lockdown in the UK?' as the government have now announced when

 Scotland, Wales and Northern Ireland also took on new measures at the same time, with a general 'stay at home' order issued widely across the UK as a whole.
 These countries are lifting their measures slower than England, with Scotland moving into a level zero this week.

 The last lockdown of this severity was the first lockdown, which began on March 23 2020.
 Prime Minister Boris Johnson announced the news of a three week lockdown initially in a national television address.
 The first set of rules laid out by the government included restricted reasons for leaving home and social mixing prohibited.
 Shops, restaurants, bars and all other hospitality venues also had to close.
 'Working from home' became standard for the very first time.
 Shortly after announcing it, the government extended the first lockdown for another three weeks.
 They then eased restrictions slightly in May.
 This meant that the lockdown was in place for around seven weeks.

-In autumn 2020, the first three tier system was announced – before the second lockdown came into place.
-Coming out of this lockdown, which lasted for a month through November, England was put under a new and revised tier system with many areas immediately going into the higher tiers, including the later-named tier 4.
+In autumn 2020, the first three tier system was announced - before the second lockdown came into place.
+Otherwise known as a circuit breaker lockdown (opens in new tab), it was short and sharp lockdown.
+Coming out of this isolation period, which lasted for a month through November, England was put under a new and revised tier system (opens in new tab) with many areas immediately going into the higher tiers, including the later-named tier 4 (opens in new tab).

 This means that the country has been operating in a form of lockdown for well over a year now.

 The one year mark passed on March 23 2021 with a day of reflection, in honour of those who lost their lives to coronavirus.
 As well as candlelit vigils over the country, major landmarks including the London Eye, Blackpool Tower, Trafalgar Square and Wembley Stadium were also lit up.